Kim Jong Un Kids: How Many Children Does The North Korean Dictator Have?

-Kim Jong Un is believed to have at least three children but the North Korean dictator has never publicly shared information about his kids with the world.
+Kim Jong Un is believed to have at least three children, but the North Korean dictator has never publicly shared information about his kids with the world.
 On Saturday, April 25, it was reported that Kim died following a botched heart surgery.

 The report comes about a week after reports surfaced that he was in grave condition.
 There are mixed reports at this time, some claiming that Kim has indeed passed away and others that say he is in a vegetative state.
 Either way, the news has left many people wondering who will succeed him as the leader of North Korea.